go-to-k/cls3/README.md

 ## GitHub Actions

-You can use cls3 with parameters **"bucket-name", "force", "quiet" and "region"** (actually no need to specify "region" as it runs across regions) in GitHub Actions Workflow.
+You can use cls3 in GitHub Actions Workflow.

 The "quiet" allows you to hive live display of number of deletions (**default: true in GitHub Actions ONLY**).

+Basically, you do not need to specify a "region" parameter, since you can delete buckets across regions.
+However, in Directory Buckets mode (`-d` option) for S3 Express One Zone, the region must be specified.
+This mode cannot be used across regions.

 To delete multiple buckets, specify bucket names separated by commas.